MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 The Azure Information Protection client includes the following:

 - An Office add-in, that installs the Azure Information Protection bar for users to select classification labels, and a **Protect** button on the ribbon for additional options.
-For Outlook, a **Do Not Forward** button is also added to the ribbon.
+For Outlook, a **Do Not Forward** button is also available for the ribbon.

 - Windows File Explorer, right-click options for users to apply classification labels and protection to files.